I.T. Certification Courses, Namibia

 Computer College in Windhoek, Namibia

 2KO Namibia, a division of 2KO Africa, offers IT training in Namibia, providing the very best in technical Human Capital Development together with International IT Certification to Windhoek and the rest of Namibia.
 We offer courses in Cisco, Microsoft, Linux, Oracle, CompTIA, Sun and much more.
 There is now a standard of excellence in Africa.
-2KO delivers cutting-edge IT products in the consulting and business services space, as well as offering top-rated training for various IT vendors.
-Our internationally recognised courses can be offered either as hands-on full time classes, or as online learning.
+2KO is an IT consulting and training company, offering both business services and multi-platform training.
+2KO Africa's wide range of computer courses are available as full time classes, or as online learning.
 Our training is offered online, live online and also by instructor led classes.
 2KO Africa's business courses are available world-wide, many of them leading to European Certification, to ensure students have access to the best IT courses in Namibia.
 A range of IT courses for groups is available at your centre in Windhoek, Rundu and Walvis Bay.
 Contact us if you have a group.

 Tech News in Namibia

 application adoption in sub-Saharan Africa is truly spectacular.

 Partly because of the leapfrogging phenomenon, where people in the

 developing world leap over obsolete technologies and straight onto

 the latest tech.
 But in the case of fintech in Africa, it's also

 because the cost of mobile phones has dropped rapidly over the last